 6.5 Grendel vs. 6.8 SPC Head to Head: Which is Better?

-6.8 SPC and 6.5 Grendel have been rivals since they hit the market.
-With so much in common, it’s no wonder that you may not be sure what is right for you.
+6.8 SPC vs 6.5 Grendel have been rivals since they hit the market.
+With so much in common, it’s no wonder that you may not be sure which is right for you.

 From the history of the cartridge to the ballistics, we’ve got all the information that you need!